Edited by board administrator 17/9/2017, 1:33 pm

 If money is a problem, don’t let it be.
 You can make a contribution instead of paying the full fee.
 If paying for a room is difficult, let us know.
 The policy of the UKPT is that lack of money should not prevent anyone participating, and there is a small bursary fund (donations to this fund are very welcome).

-The workshop fee is around £90, which covers the leaders' expenses (NB they are volunteers and are not paid), and the cost of the meeting room.
+The workshop fee is around £20. a Letter grant enables us to cover the leaders' expenses (NB they are volunteers and are not paid), and the cost of the meeting room.
 Cheques are not deposited until after the workshop, but are required on booking to confirm the booking.